 And the two concepts are not mutually exclusive.
 Let’s say you calculate the payments you would need to make to pay off your 30-year mortgage in 15 years.
 You could make the extra payments into a safe investment vehicle instead, and use that money to pay off your mortgage 15 years later, pocketing the greater return.

 Yes, there are other intangibles to paying off your mortgage early, such as the peace of mind it brings as you approach retirement, but that is not the primary argument I hear to justify paying off the mortgage as oppose to investing.
 Rather, the argument is that taking the money and investing is all fine and good, but you won’t do that.
 Apparently your tiny mind can deal with the simple concept of paying more toward your mortgage, but the less specific goal of investing is just too amorphous.
 You’ll end up buying jet skis instead.

 Again, you have the complete power to choose not to participate.
 Decide the precise extra amount you could have afforded to pay toward your mortgage, and instead set up automatic payments into your brokerage account.
 Whammo blammo, you’ve beaten the system.

-Despite my claim that the numbers are “irrefutable,” there are a number of other factors that go into the “invest or pay off mortgage early” decision.
-Here is a good video from Josh Scandlen on the topic.
+But there are a number of other factors that go into the “invest or pay off mortgage early” decision.
+To show both sides of the argument, here is a video from Josh Scandlen on the topic.
 I think he uses overly conservative numbers to reach his conclusion, but it provides food for thought: